How to Heal Your Relationship With Prayer

 A life changing conversation with Allah can happen anywhere, anytime, and in any situation.

-Always speak from your heart
+How to make du’a: speak from your heart

 “It’s a relief knowing I don’t have to explain myself.
 Allah already knows.”